 If you’ve heard of Cirrus Wealth Management and don’t live in Ohio, it’s likely because you’ve seen its founder, Joe Heider, on TV.
 He regularly appears on FOX Business News and CNBC, commenting on the markets.

-His national profile has probably helped his firm, launched only in 2016, grow in assets under management (AUM) to more than $186.7 million.
+His national profile has probably helped his firm, launched only in 2016, grow to millions in assets under management (AUM).
 Clients also likely followed Heider, along with four other employees, from Rehmann and Dawson Wealth Management, which Heider had also co-founded.

 Cirrus Wealth Management Background